-As input, the algorithm requires a basis for $U$ and the ability to compute the Reynolds operator (Definition~\ref{def:reynolds}). \end{theorem}
+As input, the algorithm requires a basis for $U$, a presentation of $G$ as an algebraic variety, a polynomial description of $G$'s action on $V$, and the ability to compute the Reynolds operator (Definition~\ref{def:reynolds}). \end{proposition}

-We give the algorithm and the proof in Section~\ref{sec:grobner}.
-The algorithm uses Gr\"obner bases and is unfortunately inefficient to run in practice.
+The proof is given in Section~\ref{sec:separating-alg}.
+The algorithm is not efficient since it relies on Gr\"{o}bner bases.
+It is based on the main idea of an algorithm of Kemper for computing separating invariants over an algebraically closed field \cite{kemper2003} (and see the beautiful exposition in \cite{dk-book}, where it appears as Algorithm~4.9.4).
+It is simpler than Kemper's algorithm: because $G$ is {\em linearly} reductive (i.e., it has a Reynolds operator---see Definition~\ref{def:reynolds}), we can take advantage of Derksen's algorithm \cite{derksen1999} for generators of $\RxG$ (see Appendix~\ref{app:generator-alg}) as a subroutine.
+Also, because we are working over $\RR$ rather than the algebraically closed field $\CC$, we use the real radical membership test of Reid, Wang, and Wolkowicz \cite{reid-wang-wolkowicz} in place of an ordinary radical membership test.
+This is the step that requires the SDP strictly-feasible point oracle.
+It actually may be within the reach of current computational methods, see Remark~\ref{rmk:sdp-numerics}, but this is beyond our scope.

+\begin{remark} In an orbit recovery problem without a projection $\Pi$, the subspace $U_{\leq d}^T$ is nothing but $\RxG_{\leq d}$, the space of invariants of degree less than or equal to $d$.
+In this situation, some a priori information is known about when $\RxG_{\leq d}$ is either a generating or a separating set for $\RxG$.

-If $G$ is a finite group, it is known that $\RxG$ has a generating set for which all elements have degree at most $|G|$ (this is \emph{Noether's degree bound}; see Theorem~2.1.4 in \cite{sturmfels}).
-It follows that $\RxG_{\le |G|}$ resolves every $\theta \in V$.
+If $G$ is a finite group, bounding the degree $d$ in which $\RxG$ is generated is an old and well-studied problem.
+It is known that $\RxG$ has a generating set for which all elements have degree at most $|G|$ (this is \emph{Noether's degree bound}, originally proven in \cite{noether}; see Theorem~2.1.4 in \cite{sturmfels} for a modern exposition).
+It follows from Setup~\ref{rmk:separation-in-terms-of-AG} that $\RxG_{\le |G|}$ resolves every $\theta \in V$.